octaviotron/zimbra/notes-cluster.md

 Change "101" for the VM ID in proxmox and /dev/sdX for the filesystem device you want to link to VMs.

-## OS Preparation
+## Virtual Machines OS Preparation

-In this example all virtual hosts has a fresh install of CentOS 7.
+In this example all virtual hosts are a fresh install of CentOS 7.

 This are common steps needed to be executed on each node (on all of them):